A speed and departure time optimization algorithm for the Pollution-Routing Problem: The proposed speed and departure time optimization algorithm

-Given a route $\boldsymbol\sigma$, the speed and departure time optimization problem consists of finding the departure time from the first location (i.e., the depot when dealing with vehicle routing problems) and the optimal speeds for each arc while respecting customers' time-windows.
-In order to solve this problem, we propose a recursive algorithm that extends those presented in \cite{DemirBL12,KramerSVC14,Hvattumetal2013}.
+For a fixed route, the speed and departure time optimization problem consists of finding the departure time from the depot and the optimal speeds for each arc while respecting customers' time windows.
+To solve this problem, we propose an optimal recursive algorithm that extends those presented in \cite{DemirBL12,Hvattumetal2013} and \cite{KramerSVC14}.
+It addresses, in quadratic time, a special case of the time-dependent SOP of \cite{Franceschettietal2013}.

-The proposed approach can be generally viewed as a divide-and-conquer strategy, which iteratively solves a relaxed speed optimization problem obtained by ignoring time windows at intermediate destinations.
+The algorithm relies on a general divide-and-conquer strategy, which iteratively solves a relaxed SOP obtained by ignoring time windows at intermediate destinations.
 If the resulting solution satisfies all constraints, then it is returned.
 Otherwise the customer $p$ with maximum time-window violation is identified and its arrival time is set to its closest feasible value.
-Fixing this decision variable creates two sub-problems which are recursively solved (\mbox{Alg. \ref{ArrivalTimes}}, \mbox{Line 20-21}).
+Fixing this decision variable creates two sub-problems which are recursively solved (\mbox{Alg. \ref{ArrivalTimes}}, \mbox{Lines 20-21}).
+The novelty of this algorithm is the way it manages departure or arrival-time fixing within subproblems to converge towards optimal departure and speed decisions.

-Algorithm \ref{ArrivalTimes} is first applied on a given route $\boldsymbol\sigma$ by setting the ``start'' $s$ to $1$ and the ``end''~$e$~to~$|\boldsymbol\sigma|$.
-We recall that the departure time and return time to the depot are considered as decision variables.
-In this first iteration, still, the departure time is set to the earliest possible value $t_{\sigma_{1}} = a_{\sigma_{1}}$ (\mbox{Alg. \ref{ArrivalTimes}}, \mbox{Line 6}).
-This decision will be revised later on.
-From this starting time, the arrival time at each customer is derived as in \cite{KramerSVC14}: at first, the arrival time at the last customer when traveling at speed $v^{*}_\textsc{fd}$ is determined and, in case of violation, updated to its closest time-window bound (\mbox{Alg. \ref{ArrivalTimes}}, \mbox{Line 8}).
-Such arrival time leads to a reference speed $v_\textsc{ref}$ on the route (\mbox{Alg. \ref{ArrivalTimes}}, \mbox{Line 11}) which will be used to compute the arrival time at each customer as well as the maximum time-window violation (\mbox{Alg. \ref{ArrivalTimes}}, \mbox{Lines 12-17}).
+For a route with $n_\sigma$ nodes (including the departure and return to the depot), Alg.~\ref{ArrivalTimes} is applied by setting the \emph{start} $s$ to $1$ and the \emph{end} $e$~to~$n_\sigma$.
+The departure time is first set to the earliest possible value $t_{{1}} = a_{{1}}$ (\mbox{Alg. \ref{ArrivalTimes}}, \mbox{Line 6}).
+This decision will be revised later~on.
+The arrival times at each customers are then derived as follows.
+The arrival time at the last customer when traveling at speed $v^{*}_\textsc{fd}$ is determined and, in case of violation, updated to its closest time-window bound (\mbox{Alg. \ref{ArrivalTimes}}, \mbox{Line 8}).
+This leads to a reference speed $v_\textsc{ref}$ on the route (\mbox{Alg. \ref{ArrivalTimes}}, \mbox{Line 11}) which is used to compute the arrival time at each customer as well as the maximum time-window violation (\mbox{Alg. \ref{ArrivalTimes}}, \mbox{Lines 12-17}).